Deadline: December 16

-Our Master of Science in Criminal Justice is an accredited, flexible, and affordable degree program designed to help you develop the critical skills necessary in today's advanced field of criminal justice.
+Our Master of Science with a Major in in Criminal Justice is an accredited, flexible, and affordable degree program designed to help you develop the critical skills necessary in today's advanced field of criminal justice.
 By working with criminal justice experts nationwide, you’ll learn how to communicate effectively with diverse audiences, analyze complex problems, and develop positive public engagement.
 Most importantly, the criminal justice degree can be customized to fit your needs.
 The degree offers tracks in corrections management, restorative justice, and administration and leadership, allowing you to study the criminal justice area that interests you most.

-The Master of Science in Criminal Justice is a fast-paced, accelerated program designed to accommodate working adults.
+The Master of Science with a Major in Criminal Justice is a fast-paced, accelerated program designed to accommodate working adults.
 When you are admitted into the program, you will be assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses you need for your degree.

 All graduate courses in this program are 16 weeks long.
 Most students choose to take two courses (or six credit hours) in the spring and fall semesters and one course (or three credit hours) in the summer.
 The number of credit hours you take each semester should be discussed with your advisor and reflective of your personal and work schedules.